Preferred Networks released ChainerMN, a multi-node extension to Chainer, an open source framework for deep learning

 Tokyo, Japan, 9 May 2017 –

-Today, Preferred Networks, Inc. (Headquarters: Chiyoda-ku, Tokyo, President and CEO: Toru Nishikawa, hereinafter PFN) officially released ChainerMN (MN stands for Multi-Node, https://github.com/pfnet/chainermn), which can accelerate the training speed by adding a distributed learning function with multiple GPUs to Chainer, the open source deep learning framework developed by PFN.
+Today, Preferred Networks, Inc. (Headquarters: Chiyoda-ku, Tokyo, President and CEO: Toru Nishikawa, hereinafter PFN) released ChainerMN (MN stands for Multi-Node, https://github.com/pfnet/chainermn), which can accelerate the training speed by adding a distributed learning function with multiple GPUs to Chainer, the open source deep learning framework developed by PFN.

 Even though the performance of GPUs is continuously improving, the ever-increasing complexity of neural network models, with large number of parameters and much larger training datasets requires more and more computational power to train these models.
 Today, it is common that one training session takes more than a week on a single node of a state-of-the-art computer.

 Aiming to provide researchers with an efficient way to conduct flexible trial and error iterations, while using large training data sets PFN developed ChainerMN, a multi-node extension for high-performance distributed training, built on top of Chainer.
 We demonstrated that ChainerMN finished training a model in about 4.4 hours with 32 nodes and 128 GPUs which would require about 20 days on a single-node, single GPU machine.